Readit News logoReadit News

 mylastattempt commented on Cowboys and Drones: two modes of operation for small business emeaentrepreneurs.com/ant... · Posted by u/sixhobbits

-PeterStuer · 6 months ago
+PeterStuer · a year ago

 Using the artcles nomenclature, in my experience (only primarily knowledge worker businesses) ever company grows from 'cowboys' into layers of 'drone management' where actual production is still relying on 'cowboys' to get the actual work done and keep the company running despite the 'processes'.